 Probably the coolest things the layers of the earth can cough up are fossils.
 Last week I saw a bunch of magnificent fossilized bones (and casts of bones) at the Burpee Museum in Rockford, IL.
 Some of the critters swam around here during the Cretaceous Period when shallow seas covered this land.
 Their shells and bones helped form our limestone and other sedimentary rocks.
 I especially enjoyed the fossils of little turtles and one huge guy, as you can see below.

 A couple days after visiting the museum, I went to Cave of the Mounds in Blue Mounds, WI, and saw some more fossils, including a six-foot long shell in the ceiling of the cave.
 That’s another cool thing about deep earth: caves.

 Caves are literally cool.
 It was 90 degrees outside on July 30, yet the cave was 50 degrees, as it is all year round.
 That’s how our geothermal heating and cooling at our cabin works.
-We have pipes going 150 feet straight down, till they hit rock, and we make use of that cool air to control the temperature inside our home.
+We have pipes going 150 feet straight down, till they hit rock, and we make use of that temperature difference to control the comfort of our home.

 With all the stalactites and stalagmites growing toward each other in that cave, you can see how the earth is always changing, both on the surface where we walk around and deep inside where we rarely notice Mother Earth’s activities until they erupt to the surface.
 No wonder many people consider Gaia, our planet Earth, to be alive.